Nilgiris district

 Nilgiris district ranked first in a comprehensive Economic Environment index ranking districts in Tamil Nadu (except Chennai district) prepared by the Institute for Financial Management and Research in August 2009.
 Tea and coffee plantations have been important to its economy.
 As of 2011, the Nilgiris district had a population of 735,394, with a sex-ratio of 1,042 females for every 1,000 males.
-All types of single use plastics are banned in Nilgiris district: it is the first plastic free district in Tamil Nadu.

 History

 The history of peoples settled in the Nilgiri hills has been recorded for several centuries.
 The Blue Mountains were likely named for the widespread blue Strobilanthes flower or the smoky haze enveloping the area.

 This area was long occupied by the indigenous tribal peoples of the Toda, Kota, Kurumba, Irula and Badagas.
 The Badagas were also indigenous to the district but were never a tribal group.
 Particularly Vulnerable Tribal Groups PVTGs, the dominant land owners of the tribal district.
 The lower Wayanad plateau in the west of the district had a different tribal population namely Kattunaika and Paniya.
 The Todas and Kota, who are similar in culture, language and genetic ancestry, were settled across the fringes of the Nilgiri plateau, as sentries to the Central district.
 They were the ancient agriculturists in the district, cultivating traditional crops such as samai, vathm, ragi.
 Under British influence they cultivated English vegetables and later moved on to tea.

 Unlike elsewhere in the country, no historical evidence is found of a state on the Nilgiris or that it was part of any ancient kingdom or empire.
 It seems always to have been a tribal land.
 The Toda had small hamlets ("mund") across most of the plateau.
 The Kota lived in seven dispersed villages ("kokal").
 The Toda had only a few hamlets on the lower Wynaad plateau and in the nearby Biligiriranga hills.

+These Indigenous tribes of Nilgiris speak some form of dravidian language.

 Since the turn of the 21st century, the Badaga have numbered about 135,000 (18% of the district population), the Toda are barely 1,500 and the Kota just over 2,000.

 Beginning in 1819, the British colonial administration developed the hills rapidly and peaceably, for use as coffee and tea plantations, and summer residences.
 The 40 mud-forts in the area had been abandoned.
-During the British raj, Ooty (the popular name for Ootacamund) served as the summer capital of the Madras Presidency from 1870 onwards.
+During the British Raj], Ooty (the popular name for Ootacamund) served as the summer capital of the Madras Presidency from 1870 onwards.
 District Gazetteers published by the government (1880, 1908, 1995) were reliable reports on the district, its economy, demography and culture.
-They with the support of political parties inimical to the natives of Nilgiris have been superseded by the Encyclopaedia of the Nilgiri Hills (2012) authored by China-based researcher Paul Hockings, who calls the Nilgiris his first home and holds a bias against the Badagas.
+They with the support of political parties inimical to the natives of Nilgiris have been superseded by the Encyclopaedia of the Nilgiri Hills (2012) authored by California-based researcher Paul Hockings, who has been studying the Badagas for over sixty years.